dhoulb/blork/README.md

 ### debug(): Debug any value as a string

 Blork exposes its debugger helper function `debug()`, which it uses to format error messages correctly. `debug()` accepts any argument and will return a clear string interpretation of the value.

 `debug()` deals well with large and nested objects/arrays by inserting linebreaks and tabs if line length would be unreasonable.
 Output is also kept cleanish by only debugging 3 levels deep, truncating long strings, and not recursing into circular references.

+`debug()` accepts one argument: the value to be debugged as a string.

 ```js
 import { debug } from "blork";